diva-exchange/diva/CODE_OF_CONDUCT.md

 of existence will constitute grounds for remedial action which may include expulsion from the project.

+We support everyone and encourage everyone to contribute.
+However, if you are a shitbird to other contributors during your work on the project, or if you're found to be inciting violence with your work, then you'll be kicked out of the project.

 This document is adapted from the Code of Merit, version 1.0.
 See: https://codeofmerit.org/.